-In general, each directive contains the essential safety requirements for the product group, as well as the processes that can be followed to enable the manufacturer to apply the CE marking to the product.
+In general, each directive or regulation contains the essential safety requirements for the product group, as well as the processes that can be followed to enable the manufacturer to apply the CE marking to the product.

 In many cases, a distinction is made between dangerous products and products which are not regarded as dangerous.
 In some cases there may only be the 2 possibilities, while in others more categories may be possible (4 in the case of the pressure equipment directive and the medical devices directive).

 Normally, if a product is regarded as not dangerous, the manufacturer will follow the correct procedures and issue a certificate of compliance, and then apply the CE marking.
 When the product is regarded as dangerous, a notified body will be involved.
 A notified body is an organization "notified" by the European Parliament that they may assess certain product groups and, if acceptable, issue an EC certificate of compliance.
 Once the certificate has been issued by the notified body, the manufacturer may issue its own certificate of compliance, and apply the CE marking.